lgbouma/goumlab/blog/about/blogPurpose.md

 Tags: physics, computation, python, manifesto

 # Blog purpose:
+Welcome!
-This blog is a place to keep track of all the wonderful things that I'll be learning in graduate school.
-I'll be diving into a physics program, and I'm expecting to start working on:
+This blog is a place to share and discuss some of the wonderful things that I'll be learning in graduate school.
+I'm a physics student.
+Most of what I expect to write about here will cover:

 * Astrophysics
 * Exoplanets
-* Scientific computing (if I have a choice, in Python)
+* Doing cool things with computers (physics, statistics, art, music, ...)

-If what I have to say about those topics (or others, as we go along) interests you, awesome!
-Posts in `learning` are going to be chiefly for my benefit, while posts in `computation` and `research` will be tailored to broader audiences.
+If what I have to say about these topics (or others, as we go along) interests you, awesome!
+Posts in `learning` will exhibit what I'm processing in my coursework and reading, while posts in `computation` and `exoplanets` will be tailored more broadly towards code that I write, or research ideas that I'm hashing out.